davidmjadams/simpleshapes/content/articles/writing-effective-landing-page-content.md

 For your messaging to be successful, you should appeal to and reassure these 4 forces.

-A popular format to start with is that of strapline, followed by a sentence or two backing this up ie what are you solving and how do you solve it.
+A popular format to start with is that of the strapline, followed by a sentence or two backing this up ie what are you solving and how do you solve it.

 [Slack](https://slack.com/) features the headline “Imagine what you’ll accomplish together” followed by “Slack is a collaboration hub for work, no matter what work you do.
 It’s a place where conversations happen, decisions are made, and information is always at your fingertips.
 With Slack, your team is better connected”.